Aoshee/gofuzzy/README.md

 # GoFuzzy

 GoFuzzy is a web directory/file finder and a HTTP request fuzzer.
 GoFuzzy is inspired by `wfuzz` which is one of my favorite tools.
-An occurence of the `FUZZ` keyword (anywhere in the request) will be replaced by an entry from the wordlist.
+An occurence of the `FUZZ` keyword (anywhere in the request) will be replaced by a payload from the wordlist.

 ## Sample run